ceanwang/hfcMystran/README.md

 Pre/Post processor for Mystran within FreeCAD.

 ## Background
-[Mystran](https://github.com/dr-bill-c/MYSTRAN) Mystran is a general purpose finite element analysis computer program for structures that can be modeled as linear.
+[Mystran](https://github.com/dr-bill-c/MYSTRAN) is a general purpose finite element analysis computer program for structures that can be modeled as linear.

 [FreeCAD](https://freecadweb.org) is an open source CAD/CAM solution.